newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/usbcapture.png)
 {: refdef}

-We started focusing one of the functions that could read on the file system using the Filex protocol.
 In the DLL *PVLink.dll*, we can list the functions used by the WinPV software:

 {:refdef: style="text-align: center;"}